Fame (magazine)

 Fame was an American magazine founded in New York City in 1988.
-It focused on celebrity profiles, interviews, and photos along with general-interest stories.
+It focused on celebrity profiles, interviews, photos, and general-interest stories.

 Overview

 The magazine was owned by its publisher, Steven Greenberg, and edited by Gael Love, who had previously worked on Andy Warhol's Interview magazine.

-In 1989 Fame notably published an unauthorized index to The Andy Warhol Diaries, but was beaten to publication by Spy magazine, which released its own index a month earlier.
+In 1989, Fame published an unauthorized index to The Andy Warhol Diaries, but was beaten to publication by Spy (magazine), which released its own index a month earlier.

-Fame was published for two years, with its final Winter 1991 issue released at the end of 1990.
+Fame was published for two years, and released its final Winter 1991 issue at the end of 1990.